datastructures-js/binary-search-tree/README.md

 console.log(max.getValue()); // v4
 ```

-### .lowerBound(k)
+### .lowerBound(k[, includeEqual])
 finds the node with the biggest key less or equal a given value k.
+You can eliminate equal keys by passing second param as false.

 <table>
   <tr>